Mansi232323/Mansi232323/README.md

 I'm passionate about transforming **raw data into actionable insights** and building intelligent solutions for real-world problems.

-My interests span across **Data Analytics, Machine Learning, Artificial Intelligence, and Generative AI**, with a strong focus on practical problem-solving and continuous learning.
+My interests span across **Data Analytics, Machine Learning, Artificial Intelligence, and Generative AI**, with a strong focus on practical problem-solving, continuous learning, and building technology that creates meaningful impact.

 ### 🔎 My Core Areas